-German Studies has been offered at Mary Immaculate College at undergraduate and post-graduate level since 1992.
-We have three full-time members of staff, one Teaching Fellow and, normally, a postgraduate assistant and a Praktikant\in (intern).
+German Studies has been offered at Mary Immaculate College at undergraduate and postgraduate level since 1992.
+We have three full-time members of staff, one language assistant (Lektor/in) and, usually, postgraduate assistants and a Praktikant/in (intern) from the University of Bamberg.